eoin-obrien/ul-timetable/README.md

 + `test` - run tests
 + `test:watch` - interactive watch mode to automatically re-run tests

+## Development

+This project uses the [Conventional Commits][conventional] standard for Git commit messages.
+Commits are linted using a hook for `commitlint`, and are also validated by the Travis CI script.

 ## License

 Licensed under the GNU General Public License v3.0.
 See the [LICENSE][license] file for details.